VerifyTests/DiffEngine/readme.md

 Note that this method will respect the above [difference behavior](#detected-difference-behavior) in terms of Auto refresh and MDI behaviors.

-## Closing a diff tool
+## Closing a tool

-A diff tool can be closed using the following:
+A tool can be closed using the following:

 <!-- snippet: DiffRunnerKill -->
 <a id='snippet-diffrunnerkill'/></a>